Roasted Cauliflower

 Lemon zest – Add the zest of 1 lemon.

-Herbs – Try 1 teaspoon of oregano, thyme, or rosemary.
+Herbs – Try 1 teaspoon of dried oregano, thyme, or rosemary.

 Everything Bagel Seasoning – Add 1 teaspoon before cooking.

-Spices – Try up to 1 tsp of chili powder, curry powder, garlic powder, onion powder, or red pepper flakes.
+Spices – Try up to 1 teaspoon of chili powder, curry powder, garlic powder, onion powder, or red pepper flakes.

 I do not recommend adding fresh garlic cloves here, as they are very likely to burn.